 I nodded, my thoughts a little distant.
 "I hear you just fine."

 It was simply radiant.
 The green stem had woven itself around my fingers, and the thorns were far from my flesh.
 I felt a single tear fall at the sight of the petals.
 I had tried to create such a beauty before and it never worked.
-Hades, a Prince of Shadows as much as the king of the dead, had given me something I always wanted.
+Hades, a King of Shadows as much as the king of the dead, had given me something I always wanted.
 And I would always be grateful for it.

 For the first time in my life, I had fallen in love.
 In love with a man Mother most definitely wouldn't approve of.
 His gift would be mine forever, and his face, his voice — they would never leave my memory.
 I looked at my hand and smiled with joy.
 Hades had given me a Black Rose.